-I write to suggest TUCKER as the name of the new electorate.
+My suggestion for the name of the new electorate is TUCKER.

 This name would honour the outstanding lifetime service to her country of the late Margaret Lilardia Tucker MBE (Yorta Yorta and Wiradjuri descent).

 Following are reasons for this suggestion: